MartynasGit/to-do-app/README.md

 Website made with react and boostrap.

-Website contains To-do list and calculator.
+Website contains To-Do list and calculator.
+To-Do list items is stored in local storage, so your tasks wont be deleted after you open the page later.

 Purpose of the website is to learn react !

 # How to use

-Page is public with Github pages link.
+Page is live with Github pages link. -- https://martynasgit.github.io/to-do-app/

 OR